planet-os/cirrusjs/README.md

 A multi-renderer charts library

 # Status
 Version 0.1.1 is in active development.
-There's a simple example on [Plunker](http://plnkr.co/edit/3QVrDlABkmtNzUCvyjwL?p=preview)).
+The home page is [here](http://planet-os.github.io/cirrusjs/) where you can find examples on [Plunker](http://plnkr.co/edit/3QVrDlABkmtNzUCvyjwL?p=preview)).

 Current features: